New Nonresident Student

 - WUE scholarship recipients cannot count time in the WUE program towards establishing Idaho residency.
 Visit the Idaho Residency webpage for more information.

 - Scholarship recipients are required to enroll full-time (12 credits) each semester of the award (fall & spring) and are still responsible for resident fees and the uncovered portion of the nonresident fees.
-Online courses that charge a per-credit fee instead of standard tuition and fees do not count in the required 12 credit total per semester.
+Online courses that charge a per-credit fee instead of standard tuition do not count toward the required 12 credits per semester.

 - ***Recipients must be enrolled in at least 12 credits each semester (fall & spring) and successfully complete at least 24 credits combined (fall & spring).
 One-semester recipient (fall or spring only) must successfully complete at least 12 credits.

 - While courses that are repeated within the same academic year may be eligible for federal financial aid, they do not count toward the 24 credits required for scholarship renewal.
 To learn more about repeated credits visit the Repeated Credits webpage.